cristivlas/shmy/README.md

 ## Expression Evaluation and Language Features

+### Note
+Statements must end with a semicolon -- except for the last statement in a block (scope) where it is optional.

 ### 1. Variable Assignment and Evaluation

 Variables can be assigned and utilized within commands: